skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 mountain exploding.
 Then they learn that things have changed in the two weeks they were wandering in the East.
 The Black Army of Mordan swept south some days ago.
 Here in Washport there are many halfling farmers from Hillstead.
-They fled the city as the Grave Walkers descended on them in the night.
+They fled the city as the grave walkers descended on them in the night.
 To their knowledge, everything north of the river is lost.